-PARTICIPANT ELIGIBILITY: The participant must either be a current EWEB account holder and tenant at the above property, or be an owner of the above property and operating it as a rental property.
+- PARTICIPANT ELIGIBILITY: The participant must either be a current EWEB account holder and tenant at the above property, or be an owner of the above property and operating it as a rental property.

-DISCLAIMER/NO LIABILITY: The participant assumes the risk of any loss or damage in connection with the assessment.
+- DISCLAIMER/NO LIABILITY: The participant assumes the risk of any loss or damage in connection with the assessment.

-ACCESS AND EVALUATION: The participant agrees to provide reasonable access to the property for the sole purpose of generating a Home Energy Score.
-The Assessor will need to easily access attics, under floor crawlspaces, and heating and water heating systems.
+- ACCESS AND EVALUATION: The participant agrees to provide reasonable access to the property for the sole purpose of generating a Home Energy Score.
+The assessment team will need to easily access attics, under floor crawlspaces, and heating and water heating systems.
 At least one participant needs to be present during the assessment, but the whole household is welcome.
 EWEB may make reasonable use of any information in its possession concerning the home energy assessment.
 Such use may include, but is not limited to, general energy usage for the purpose of evaluation and reporting.

-HOME ENERGY SCORE: Per OAR 330-063-0030, EWEB must report home energy assessment data to the Oregon Department of Energy by city and zip code only, without the street address.
+- HOME ENERGY SCORE: Per OAR 330-063-0030, EWEB must report home energy assessment data to the Oregon Department of Energy by city and zip code only, without the street address.

-SHARING: Property owners give authorization for EWEB to publically share the Home Energy Score Report (in full or in part).
+- SHARING: Property owners give authorization for EWEB to publically share the Home Energy Score Report (in full or in part).
 Such use may include, but is not limited to, sharing with the local Multiple Listing Service and displaying Home Energy Score information by address on EWEB’s website.
 The owner can opt out of voluntary automatic sharing at any time.
 Personal identifiers on this application including name, phone, or email will not be shared with third parties.

 The Score program is a partnership between EWEB, City of Eugene, and the University of Oregon Office of Sustainability.